RoccoBowman/monk-census/README.md

 # monk-census
 Replication code for Ryavec and Bowman (2021), "Comparing Historical Tibetan Population Estimates with the Monks and Nuns: What was the Clerical Proportion?", in which Tibetan farmland and other envrionmental and social factors are used to estimate the clerical population of historical Tibet.

+The qgis calculation code scripts many, chained geoprocessing and calculation tasks within QGIS in order to come to the final population numbers.
+The census script cleans and prepares the census data to then be spatially joined to monestary points within QGIS.
+For more context, you can read the article here: http://himalaya.socanth.cam.ac.uk/collections/journals/ret/pdf/ret_61_06.pdf.
+You can also find much of the same info at Harvard Dataverse along with shapefiles where it was originally published prior to publication here: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/C7ZKCD.